The Bankrate promise

 Similarly, avoid adding more debt to your name.
 To qualify for a mortgage, you’ll need to meet the lender’s debt-to-income (DTI) ratio requirement, and the less debt you have relative to your income, the better.
 You can use Bankrate’s DTI ratio calculator to estimate where you stand.
 Generally, you’ll want to keep your DTI ratio below 43 percent.

-If you don’t have much wiggle room in your budget as a renter, you can try bolstering your savings by earning more money.
-Check out gig economy jobs that are in demand, such as delivering for GrubHub or DoorDash, Mitchell suggests.
+If you don’t have much wiggle room in your budget as a renter, you can try bolstering your savings by earning some extra money.
+Check out gig economy jobs that are in demand, such as delivering food for GrubHub or DoorDash, Mitchell suggests.

 5. Make bigger changes

 If you’re eager to save up for a home, and fast, you may want to take more sweeping measures.
-You might consider getting a roommate, for example, to help split the rent and other expenses, or even moving into a smaller, less expensive rental altogether.
+You might consider getting a roommate, for example, to help split the rent and other expenses, or even moving into a smaller, less expensive rental to save money each month.

-If a move is out of the question, you can try renegotiating your lease with your landlord.
+If a move is out of the question, you might even try renegotiating your lease with your landlord.
 This can work well if you’ve been a great tenant or can guarantee you’ll be in the rental for a longer period of time.
-In some larger cities, rents are actually decreasing, according to Apartment Guide, so your landlord may be more willing to negotiate now if it means they can lock you in as a tenant.
+In some larger cities, rents are actually decreasing: Zillow’s Observed Rent Index for October named Austin, San Francisco and Portland as cities where rent has fallen in the past year.
+Landlords may be more willing to negotiate now if it means they can lock you in as a tenant.

 6. Apply for assistance programs

 Many mortgage lenders have first-time homebuyer loans and programs that can help cover a portion of your down payment.
-Such programs might require you to occupy your home for a certain period of time or else you’ll have to repay the money, Cruz notes.
+Such programs might require you to occupy your home for a certain period of time to avoid having to repay the money, Cruz notes.
+Other forms of assistance, such as grants, may require you to complete a homebuyer education course before receiving the funds.

 Setting aside savings toward a down payment for a home can feel like a rite of passage, and a difficult one at that.
 Although saving for a home while renting is challenging, the suggestions above could help put you closer to your goal.